 Clients want beautiful landscaping, but they don’t necessarily want to have to care for it all of the time.
-Choosing plant material that doesn’t require a lot of extra watering can help give clients a lower maintenance landscape that still looks great.
+Choosing plant material that doesn’t require a lot of extra watering can help give clients a lower-maintenance landscape that still looks great.

-At Yellowstone Landscape, a national commercial landscaping company headquartered in Bunnell, Florida, using native plant material is not only a common practice, it’s a necessary one.
+At Yellowstone Landscape, a national commercial landscaping company headquartered in Bunnell, Florida, using native plant material is not only a common practice, but it’s also a necessary one.
 Some of the company’s locations—such as Dallas, Texas, and Phoenix, Arizona—have a high potential for drought and ongoing water restrictions.

 Drought-tolerant plants can add a great look to a client’s landscaping, says Joseph Barnes, marketing director for the company

 “When you bring up the words ‘drought-tolerant,’ it conjures images of cacti and succulents,” he says.
 “But in actuality, there are many drought-tolerant plants that look great and don’t use an excessive amount of water.
 The key is having team members who have extensive horticultural knowledge and a great eye for design.”